nextflow-io/nf-validation/README.md

 #### Usage

 When using this function in your pipeline, you can provide the name of a JSON Schema file.
 It defaults to '`nextflow_schema.json`'.
+File paths should be relative to the root of the pipeline directory.

 ```
 validateParameters('custom_nextflow_schema.json')